fcendesu/handi/README.md

     -   `quantity`: integer
     -   `custom_price`: decimal

+## Technical Details

+### Cost Calculation

+Handi implements a sophisticated cost calculation system that:

+-   Sums base costs (service, transportation, labor, and extra fees)
+-   Applies percentage-based discounts to the base amount
+-   Adds costs of all associated items with their quantities
+-   Applies any fixed discount amounts to the final total

+### Database Structure

+-   **Discoveries**: Stores all service discovery information including customer details and cost data
+-   **Items**: Catalogs all available items with their standard pricing
+-   **Discovery-Item Relationship**: Tracks which items are associated with each discovery, including quantities and custom pricing when applicable

 ## Security

 -   CSRF protection enabled
--   Form validation
+-   Comprehensive form validation
--   File upload restrictions
+-   Secure file upload restrictions
 -   Authentication required for all actions

 ## License

-This project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This project is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).